joeld1/project-manager/README.md

 ## Note
 Some method names might undergo name changes as documentation is added.

+Note many of these commands were run on a Mac.
+Do modify the snippets as needed to best suit your case, and raise any issues

 # Examples
 Create a Conda Environment and Register Kernel
 ---